 10. Chutney (Fruit Sauce)

 Make this chutney with brown sugar, turmeric, red wine vinegar.
-Add a smattering of other lip-smacking goodies such as mango chutney is a tangy treat in a world of Indian spiciness.
+Adding a smattering of other lip-smacking goodies such as mango chutney is a tangy treat in a world of Indian spiciness.

 Though usually fruity, savory chutneys are also a thing.
 Both mango and onion chutney recipe was specially crafted by Chef Marie to be the perfect side pairing for any Indian food meal.